fostroll/mordl/doc/README_BASICS.md

 start with **name** and their endings are: `.config.json` and `.pt` for the model; `_ds.config.json` and `_ds.pt` for the dataset.

-__
-You can load the trained model for inference using `.load()` method.
-First, you need to initialize the model class `UposTagger()` and then load trained model parameters into it.

 ```python
 tagger = UposTagger()
 tagger.load(name, device=None, dataset_device=None, log_file=LOG_FILE)
 ```
 Loads tagger's internal state saved by its `.save()` method.
+First, you need to initialize the model class `UposTagger()` and then load trained model parameters into it.

 Args: